weclick-ir/Weclick_SDK_sample/README.md

 ##Initilizing SDK

-If your app covering device with API 23 and above you should check permissions. after permissons granted initialize Wecclick SDK:
+If your app covering device with API 23 and above you should check permissions. after permissons granted initialize Weclick SDK:

 ```java
 public class MainActivity extends AppCompatActivity {